Harald C. Gall, Prof. Dr.

 He is probably best known for his work on software evolution analysis and mining software archives.
 Since 1997 he has worked on devising ways in which mining these repositories can help to better understand software development, to devise predictions about quality attributes, and to exploit this knowledge in software analysis tools such as Evolizer, ChangeDistiller, or SOFAS.

 His research profile can also be found on Google Scholar.
 His research interests include:

 - Cloud-based Software Engineering

 - Service-Centric Software Systems

-He was program co-chair of ICSE 2011, the International Conference on Software Engineering, held on the tropical island of Oahu in Hawaii.
-Currently, he is involved in the SCORE student contest for ICSE 2013 in San Francisco, USA.
+In 2011, he was program co-chair of ICSE 2011, the International Conference on Software Engineering, held on the tropical island of Oahu in Hawaii.